Transfer billing ownership of an Azure subscription to another account

 - Remote Access credentials for services like Azure Virtual Machines.

-If the recipient needs to restrict access to their resources, they should consider updating any secrets associated with the service.
+If the recipient needs to restrict, access to their resources, they should consider updating any secrets associated with the service.
 Most resources can be updated by using the following steps:

-- Go to the Azure portal.
+- Sign in to the Azure portal.

 - On the Hub menu, select All resources.

 - In the resource page, click Settings.
 Here you can view and update existing secrets.

 If I take over the billing ownership of a subscription in the middle of the billing cycle, do I have to pay for the entire billing cycle?

 Your account is responsible for payment for any usage that is reported from the time of transfer onwards.
 There may be some usage that took place before transfer but was reported afterwards.
 The usage is included in your account's bill.

 Yes.
 While accepting the transfer request, you can select an existing payment method that is linked to your account or add a new payment method.